BaderLab/Tempora/README.md

 ### Sample data

-The Tempora package was validated using two datasets: an *in vitro* differentiation of human skeletal muscle myoblasts, *in vivo* early development of murine cerebral cortex and *in vivo* embryonic and postnatal development of murine cerebellum.
+The Tempora package was validated using three datasets: an *in vitro* differentiation of human skeletal muscle myoblasts, *in vivo* early development of murine cerebral cortex and *in vivo* embryonic and postnatal development of murine cerebellum.
 These processed datasets can